VersusCenter

 When to choose each

-Best for living rooms, home theaters, sports/gaming enthusiasts, and rooms where viewers sit 8+ feet away.
+Best for spacious living rooms, home theaters, gaming enthusiasts, and users who prioritize cinematic experience.

 Frequently Asked Questions